 - Pipette tips (e.g. Corning® Filtered Pipette Tips, Catalog #38031)

 - Serological pipettes (e.g. Falcon® Serological Pipettes, 10 mL, Catalog #38004)

-Intestinal organoids are suitable for cryopreservation after two passages from primary culture or from organoids that have been cryopreserved, thawed, and cultured.
-Larger cystic or budded organoids result in a higher yield of viable fragments than smaller, dark, or collapsed organoids (Figure 1).
-Organoids from small intestine reach maturity between five to seven days of culture (Figure 2A).
-Colonic organoids mature more slowly, with less defined budding, reaching maturity between seven to 10 days of culture (Figure 2B).
+Note: Intestinal organoids are suitable for cryopreservation after two passages from primary culture, or from cryopreserved organoids that have been thawed and cultured.
+Large cystic or budded organoids result in a higher yield of viable fragments than small, dark, or collapsed organoids.
+Human intestinal organoids and mouse colonic organoids can be cryopreserved from day 5 post-passage onwards (Figure 1), while mouse small intestinal organoids can be cryopreserved day 3 post-passage onwards (Figure 2).

 Figure 1.
 Human Intestinal Organoids for Cryopreservation